Redawt/f4-frost-guide/md-mod-descriptions/rff-description.md

     * If you install this mod, you will have an option to install
         * a Campsite patch
         * a CBBE patch
+        * a Survival Configuration Menu (SCM) patch
-        * some other optional plugins
+        * some optional plugins
     * Install those patches if you use the respective mods
     * Install the optional plugins if you want to use them